 Know More About Canadian Import Rules and Regulations

 You need to understand rules and regulations before you embark on the importation journey.
+From experience, failure to comply with these regulations will result in paying for hefty fees.

 Certain goods may need special measures, permits, or inspections.
 It will be best if you have the documents at your fingertips to avoid being on the wrong side of the law.